Shuruhatik/hawiah-docs/content/docs/benchmarks.md

 ---
 title: Performance Benchmarks
-description: Comprehensive performance comparison between Hawiah and popular Node.js ORMs like Prisma, TypeORM, and Sequelize.
+description: Comprehensive performance comparison between Hawiah and popular database libraries like Prisma, TypeORM, and Sequelize.
 category: Getting Started
 ---

 # Performance Benchmarks

-To ensure high performance across various workloads, we conducted a comprehensive benchmark comparing **Hawiah** with other popular Node.js ORMs using **SQLite** as the common database driver.
+To ensure high performance across various workloads, we conducted a comprehensive benchmark comparing **Hawiah** with other popular database libraries using **SQLite** as the common database driver.

-SQLite provides a level playing field as all ORMs use their respective SQLite drivers, ensuring a fair comparison without network latency or external database setup overhead.
+SQLite provides a level playing field as all libraries use their respective SQLite drivers, ensuring a fair comparison without network latency or external database setup overhead.

 ## 📊 Summary Results